mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Create_new_meeting_threads.md

 **Step 5**

 1. After step 2, again navigate to the desired thread on MM.
-2. Click on the `Create new meeting` option on the existing slack attachment in the desired thread.
+2. Click on the `Create new meeting` option on the existing message attachment in the desired thread.

 **Expected**